leucos/ramaze/guide/grabbag/grabbag.md

     flash[:error] = 'Invalid username'

-you will display an alert box containing ‘Invalid username’ (this example uses twitter bootstrap which brings CSS facilities to display those).
+in your controller you will display an alert box containing 'Invalid username' (this example uses twitter bootstrap which brings CSS facilities to display those).

 ## What steps do I have to take to add pagination to my app ?